An approximate dual subgradient algorithm for multi-agent non-convex optimization: Distributed approximate dual subgradient algorithm

+In order to assure the primal convergence, we will assume that the dual estimates converge to the set where each has a single optimal solution. \begin{definition}[Singleton optimal dual solution set] The set of $D_s^*\subseteq \real^{(m+2n)N}$ is the collection of $\xi$ such that the set $\Omega_i(\xi_i)$ is a singleton, where $\xi_i = (\mu_i,\lambda,w)$ for each $i\in V$. \oprocend \end{definition}

-The primal and dual estimates in the DADS algorithm will be shown to asymptotically converge to a pair of approximate primal-dual solutions to the problem ($P_{\Delta}$).
-We formally state this in the following.
+The primal and dual estimates in the DADS algorithm will be shown to asymptotically converge to a pair of primal-dual solutions to the approximate problem ($P_{\Delta}$).
+We formally state this in the following theorem: